-Ex-China central bank chief says progress at Xi-Trump Japan meet 'difficult'
+Hard for Xi, Trump to make progress on trade: former China central bank chief

 Trade tensions between Washington and Beijing escalated sharply earlier this month after the Trump administration accused China of having “reneged” on its previous promises to make structural changes to its economic practices.

-Washington later slapped additional tariffs of up to 25% on $200 billion of Chinese goods, prompting Beijing to retaliate.
+Washington later slapped additional tariffs of up to 25% on $200 billion of Chinese goods, prompting Beijing to hit back with additional levies on around $60 billion of U.S. imports due to take effect on Saturday.

-Dai Xianglong, who headed the People’s Bank of China from 1995-2002 and remains an influential figure in China, told a seminar in Beijing that China-U.S. trade friction was a long-term issue.
+Dai Xianglong, who headed the People’s Bank of China (PBOC) from 1995-2002 and remains an influential figure in China, told a seminar in Beijing that China-U.S. trade friction was a long-term issue.

 China has approached the trade talks with the principles of equality and cooperation, whereas the U.S. approach has been “bullying and America First”, Dai said.